 Information is power.
-But only so far as the insight it reveals.
-The 2.5 quintillion bytes of data we create every day is useless until we crunch it through big data analytics.
-This is where things get exciting for businesses when we can now predict market behavior with laser-focus accuracy at a personal level.
+But only in so far as the insights they reveal.
+The 2.5 quintillion bytes of data we create every day is useless unless we crunch it using big data analytics.
+This is where things get exciting for businesses as we can now predict market behavior with laser-focus accuracy at a personal level.
 We know data will only get bigger and tech more sophisticated as the months—not years—roll in.
-You either get up to speed with big data statistics or run the risk of living under a rock soon.
+You either get up to speed with big data statistics or run the risk of living under a rock.

-Here then is our big data report 2019, comprising the key big data statistics and trends to keep you afloat and relevant for the years ahead, all culled from various big data market research labs all over the world.
+Here then, is our big data report 2019, comprising the key big data statistics and trends to keep you afloat and relevant in the years ahead, all culled from various big data market research labs all over the world.

 1. State of Industry Statistics

 While the big data market size and market share only indicate numbers by the billions, their total effect on the global economy easily ranges in the trillions.
-The path for growth is open in all directions and market forecasts and industry projections easily confirm where big data is heading—spearheaded by its twin business analytics and the many business intelligence software applications that it spawns.
+The path to growth is open in all directions, and market forecasts and industry projections easily confirm where big data is heading—spearheaded by its twin, business analytics, and the best business intelligence software applications that it spawns.

 - $189.1 billion – projected worldwide revenues for big data and business analytics (BDA) solutions for 2019 (IDC)